Official University travel requires prior approval by an appropriate University administrator. (See 95.01 and below.)

 Continue descriptions and justifications on an attachment if necessary.

 Enter dates of travel.
 Enter starting points and destinations for each leg of the trip.
 The itinerary should be complete enough to locate the traveler in case of an emergency and to show the traveler's route.
+If the itinerary is too extensive to fit in the form field spaces, include additional itinerary details on an attachment.

 Check all items authorized by this Travel Authority: